 We want Seasonally Dry Tropical Forests to be better known and conserved in Latin America.
 We have developed the first comprehensive dataset of the flora of neotropical dry forests across their full range.
 Subsequent biogeographic analyses have pinpointed areas of high diversity and endemism that are an essential basis to coherent international and national conservation strategies.
 The network aims to improve communication and collaboration between research organizations studying dry forest and governmental and non-governmental organizations responsible for the protection and management of these endangered forests.

-The network currently includes partners from Latin American institutions and is coordinated from Royal Botanic Garden Edinburgh and is funded by the Leverhulme Trust.
+The network includes partners from Latin American and Caribbean institutions, is coordinated from Royal Botanic Garden Edinburgh, and is funded by the Leverhulme Trust.